 The neophyte learned a Bible verse.
 The diorama of Mission San Francisco shows neophytes at work and play

-Spanish for "father," the word is the title of a Roman Catholic priest or pastor.
+"Padre" is Spanish for "father," the word is the title of a Roman Catholic priest or pastor.

 Padres can also baptize and marry people, hear confessions and do other tasks in the church.